elhamhassan90/nterprise-Level-Monitoring-Project/README.md

 we will do the same for the other vm (node1) and join it the domain

 installing ansible on vm linux (controller)

+In a standard enterprise setup using RHEL servers, Ansible Core can be installed directly from the mounted RHEL installation ISO, since the required packages are already included.

+However, in this project I am using CentOS Stream 9, whose installation ISO does not provide Ansible Core.
+Therefore, I installed Ansible Core from the EPEL repository right after creating the VM, before proceeding with the domain join and the rest of the configuration.

 ```
 sudo yum update -y   # update system
 sudo yum install epel-release -y